NovaActias/Augmented-Fruit-Ninja/README.md

 ## Project Overview

 Augmented Fruit Ninja brings the popular fruit-slicing game into the real world using computer vision and augmented reality technologies.
-Players use hand gestures or physical objects to slice 3D fruits that fall from the sky, all captured through their webcam in real-time.
+Players use hand gestures to slice 3D fruits that fall from the sky, all captured through their webcam in real-time.

 ### Key Features